pulumi/docs/content/docs/intro/concepts/config.md

 ## Configuring Secrets Encryption

 The Pulumi Service automatically manages per-stack encryption keys on your behalf.
 Anytime you encrypt a value using `--secret` or by programmatically wrapping it as a secret at runtime, a secure protocol is used between the CLI and Pulumi Service that ensures secret data is encrypted in transit, at rest, and physically anywhere it gets stored.
-For more details about the concept of state files and backends, refer to [State]({{< relref "state" >}}).
+For more details about the concept of state files and backends, refer to [State and Backends]({{< relref "state" >}}).

 The default encryption mechanism may be insufficient in the following scenarios: